Hot Environments - Health Effects and First Aid

 Dehydration - Loss or deficiency of water in body tissues caused by sweating, vomiting or diarrhea.
 Symptoms include excessive thirst, nausea, and exhaustion.

-Heat exhaustion - Weakness, lassitude, dizziness, visual disturbance, feeling of intense thirst and heat, nausea, vomiting, palpitations, tingling and numbness of extremities after exposure to a hot environment.
+Heat exhaustion - Weakness, lassitude, dizziness, visual disturbance, feeling of intense thirst and heat, nausea, palpitations, tingling and numbness of extremities after exposure to a hot environment.

 Heat rash (prickly heat or milliaria) - An itchy rash of small raised red spots on the face, neck, back, chest and thighs caused by a hot and moist environment.